shehajeez/Kairo/README.md

-Hey, welcome to Kairo.
-A side-project of mine.
-This will have stuff that I work on when im bored.
+Kairo: A side-project from Shehajeez from GoatBypassers.

+Kairo is apart of GoatBypassers.